-Canaries, parakeets and zebra finches will no longer be sold from small cages in the shadow of Notre Dame cathedral in Paris.
+Canaries, parakeets and zebra finches will no longer be sold from small cages near Notre Dame cathedral in Paris.
 The city voted to close its 19th-century bird market, deeming it inappropriate for this day and age.

-An animal rights group campaign against the bird marker and plans to renovate the area, made the city council decide to close the market.
+The bird market has been a magnet for tourists and Parisians for decades.
+Animal rights and plans to renovate the area, made the city council decide to close the market.

-“The market had become the epicentre of bird trafficking in the Paris region, including of endangered birds,” Paris deputy mayor Christophe Najdovksi told Reuters.
+“The market had become the epicentre of bird trafficking in the Paris region,” Paris deputy mayor Christophe Najdovksi told news agency Reuters.
+“The conditions in which the birds are presented are no longer acceptable.”

-Animal rights activist Amandine Sanvisens of Paris Animaux Zoopolis said the bird market closure is long overdue.
-“We want to put an end to the idea of merchandising animals, because we think that animals are not merchandise, they are not objects.”
+“We want to put an end to the idea of merchandising animals,” Amandine Sanvisens of Paris Animaux Zoopolis said.
+“Animals are not merchandise, they are not objects.”

 “And they should not be sold like shoes or handbags.
 We’re more favorable to the idea of having them adopted.”